Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Killing equation

 An $n$-dimensional \emph{constant curvature} spacetime $(M,g)$ of sectional curvature $\alpha$ is defined by a Riemann curvature tensor of the form $R_{abcd} = \alpha (g_{ac} g_{bd} - g_{ad} g_{bc})$, with $\alpha$ a constant.
 It is well-known that in this case the \emph{Killing transport} (or \emph{tractor}) connection defined in~\eqref{eq:killing-transport} is actually flat.
 Thus, we could use the methods of Section~\eqref{sec:compat}, in particular Theorem~\ref{thm:fintype-compat}, to construct a compatibility complex for the Killing operator $K$ on $(M,g)$.
 However, in this particular situation, the compatibility complex for $K$ is already known independently.
 It is sometimes called the \emph{Calabi complex}~\cite{kh-calabi}.
 We will denote it by $C_i$, $i=0,1,\ldots$, with $C_0 = K$ and $C_l = 0$ for $l\ge n$.
 The operator $C_1$ is essentially the linearized Riemann tensor $R_{a}{}^b{}_c{}^d[g]$, while $C_2$ is the linearized differential Bianchi identity.
 The remaining operators $C_i$, for $i>2$, are essentially higher rank Bianchi identities.
 These operators have the following explicit formulas (see~\cite[Sec.2.2]{kh-calabi}):

-It is worth noting that the tensor symmetry type of the target of each $C_i$ operator may not be immediately obvious and is best described using Young symmetrizers (see~\cite[Sec.2.1]{kh-calabi} for complete details).
+The $:$ notation only serves to visually separate groups of indices that are independently antisymmetric. $C_0$ has the symmetric index pair $a{:}b$, while $C_1$ has the index group $ab{:}cd$ satisfying the algebraic symmetries of the Riemann tensor.
+More generally, the tensor symmetry type of the target of each $C_i$ operator is best described using Young symmetrizers (see~\cite[Sec.2.1]{kh-calabi} for complete details).
 Ignoring corresponding algebraic symmetry conditions on the tensors entering into the Calabi complex may violate its property of being a compatibility complex.
 Below we list the Young symmetry types and ranks of the tensor bundles serving as domains and codomains for the operators of the Calabi complex:

 In the diagram~\eqref{eq:killing-transport-equiv} for the equivalence up to homotopy between $K$ and $\TT$, the top and bottom lines can be extended to their compatibility complexes, the Calabi $C_l$ complex for $K$ and the twisted de~Rham complex $d^\TT_l$ (Definition~\ref{def:flat-conn}) for $\TT$.
 Then, using the same argument as at the beginning of the proof of Lemma~\ref{lem:lift-compat}, the vertical equivalence maps can be propagated to the rest of the complexes, thus giving a full equivalence up to homotopy between them